-The KDF practice Longsword under the documentary evidence provided by master Johannes Liechtenauer, as well as other weapons from circa 1300 to 1600.
-Our initial practice is Longsword but there is enough in the German medieval martial arts system to add in Sword and Buckler, Dussack, Dagger, Polearms, Messer, Ringen (Wrestling) and Quarterstaff.
+We train in Longsword under documentary evidence provided by master Johannes Liechtenauer, as well as other weapons from circa 1300 to 1600.
+Our core practice is Longsword but there is enough in the German medieval martial arts system to include langes messer (german knife), sword and buckler, dagger, poleaxe, ringen (wrestling) and other pole weapons.

-If this is of interest and you are over 18 please connect with us on Facebook to stay in touch.
-Due the the nature of this practice we can only accept students over the age of 18.
+If this is of interest and you are over 18 please connect with us on Facebook to stay in touch or to book your first session.

-Currently we have a open door policy which means you can simply let us know when you want to come and you can attend.
-This policy changes on the 31st December 2017.
-Next year, we will have a closed door policy and new members will have to undertake an introductory course so the group as a whole grows.
+We have an open door policy for beginners, which means you can simply let us know when you want to come and you can attend.